-Professor Geoffrey Donnan is the inaugural Head of Department of the Florey Department of Neuroscience and Mental Health, and Director of The Florey Institute of Neuroscience and Mental Health.
+Professor Steven Petrou is the Head of Department of the Florey Department of Neuroscience and Mental Health, and Director of The Florey Institute of Neuroscience and Mental Health.
 Research facilities are located at the Florey's three campuses – in Parkville, at Austin Health and the Royal Melbourne Hospital.